How the SEC is making life easier for corporate America

-Here are highlights of some of the changes which the SEC hopes will encourage more companies to go public.
+Here are highlights of some of the changes that the SEC hopes will encourage more companies to go public.

 CONFIDENTIAL IPOS